- Visit Maras Salt Pans and Incan ruins in the stunning Sacred Valley

 - Based on Hotel Selection 1: Atemporal, Sol Y Luna, Inkaterra Machu Picchu Pueblo, Palacio Manco Capac, Libertador Lake Titicaca, Colca Lodge, Casa Andinda Premium Arequipa

-The alternative pricing is based on the same itinerary with upgraded accommodations showcasing the best luxury hotels that Peru has to offer.
+The alternative pricing is based on the same itinerary with upgraded accommodations showcasing the best luxury hotels that destination has to offer.

 - Based on two people travelling together in double or twin occupancy